Cpeepee/rotopa-class-manager/README.md

 - All history admin logins saving at table (adminloginslog)
 - All admin configs username - password - maxtry etc saving at table (adminconfig)
 - All tab Titles saved at table (tabTitles)
+- All table headers saved at table (headers)